TEACH Grant Program

 - File the Free Application for Federal Student Aid (FAFSA)

-- Meet the Federal TEACH Grant criteria as stated on the College of Education TEACH Grant website
+- Meet the Federal TEACH Grant criteria as stated on the College of Community Innovation and Education TEACH Grant website

 For more information, please visit this Web site: